All Open A.S. Positions

 cc test (No Openings)

-The Senate External Affairs Committee shall oversee all Associated Students activities regarding local, UC system, state, and federal government affairs.
-Apply here: https://forms.gle/3o5gQyX8Jrvy2RkM7
+The External Affairs Committee serves as the research and advocacy branch of the Associated Students Senate, responsible for overseeing all Associated Students activities regarding local, UC system, state, and federal government affairs.
+Apply here: https://forms.gle/rfqipaGVL25GDxAE7

 Website: